dariusatudore/gym-membership-management/README.md

 # gym-membership-management

-A java CLI app for managing memberships for a gym network.
+A CLI application written in Java that emulates the management of memberships for a multi-gym network.